lisefrac/redtrilliumgardens.com/README.md

 - [ ] How we grow our natives (i.e. winter sowing)
 - [ ] What is stratification?
 - [ ] "So why don't you actually offer red trilliums for sale?"
 The sloooow life cycle of trilliums.
+- [ ] Finish ChaFas native plant showcase
+- [ ] My opinions on no-mow may
+- [ ] great groundcovers (based on email I wrote)
+- [ ] something about jumping worms and how we avoid the spread of them

 ## Done